szabgab/perlmaven.com/sites/en/pages/move-packages-to-their-own-files.md

 ## Package declaration must match filename

 This is usually happens when we have  more than one `package` statements in a file.
-It works, but usually it is a lot more <b>readable</b>
-if every `package` is in its own file.
+It works, but usually it is a lot more **readable** if every `package` is in its own file.

 I've moved the content of `package Pod::Tree::BitBucket;` to the `lib/Pod/Tree/BitBucket.pm` and